 Teaching takes place in the University's Central Area and at the King's Buildings campus.

 In your final year, some teaching will take place in:

 All sites offer state-of-the-art lecture theatres and laboratory facilities.

-You will have opportunities to study in Europe, North America and Asia.
+You will have the opportunity to study in: